Infineon/mtb-example-fx2g3-usbhs-device/README.md

 # EZ-USB&trade; FX2G3: USBHS device application

-This application demonstrates the implementation of a vendor-specific USB device implementation that allows testing of data transfers using Bulk, Interrupt, and Iso endpoints on USB 2.0 interfaces.
+This application tests and showcases the implementation of a vendor-specific USB device, utilizing Bulk, Interrupt, and Iso endpoints to facilitate data transfers on USB 2.0 interfaces.

 > **Note:** This code example is an alpha release only for EZ-USB&trade; FX2G3 devices.